boschglobal/VDA-SiL-Standard/README.md

   SPDX-License-Identifier: Apache-2.0
 -->

-# Bus Schema for VDA SiLVI
+# Interface and Bus Schema for VDA SiLVI

 ## Introduction

+This repository contains the interfaces and bus schema files of the VDA SiLVI.

-This is an extension of schemas at https://github.com/boschglobal/automotive-bus-schema for VDA SiLVI usage.
+The schemas for CAN and Ethernet are an extension of the schemas at https://github.com/boschglobal/automotive-bus-schema for VDA SiLVI usage.

 The Bus schemas in the Google FlatBuffers IDL describe automotive network communications within a virtualized simulation environment.

-Currently buffer representations of CAN and Ethernet are provided.
+Currently buffer representations of CAN, CAN-XL, Ethernet, Flexray and LIN are provided.

 ## Dependencies